CMSgov/design-system/examples/html-css/README.md

 ## Getting started

-Install and build the core design system to ensure html-css examples can reference the minified CSS.
+Install and build the core design system to ensure html-css example can reference the minified CSS.

 1. Install packages: `npm install` or `yarn install`
 1. Compile and bundle assets: `npm run build` or `yarn run build`